 Giant Four O' Clock is one of the most drought hardy plants once established and is a great attractor of hummingbirds.

 Penstemon is another group of species recommended for rain gardens.
 Look especially for P. ambiguus, P. fendleri and P. superbus.
-Click here for a great page on a large variety of Penstemons.
+For a great page on a large variety of Penstemons go to www.biosci.ohio-state-edu.
 Be sure and check hardiness zones.

 Cherry Sage is a beautiful shrub that grows up to four feet high.
 It is also know as Autumn Sage.
 This wonderful